Scout24/afp-resource-maker/README.rst

     :alt: Coverage status
     :target: https://coveralls.io/r/ImmobilienScout24/afp-resource-maker?branch=master

+Creates an IAM role in AWS, as needed by `afp-core <https://github.com/ImmobilienScout24/afp-core>`_.

+This role includes a **trust policy** so that the AFP can assume the role.
+It also includes a **policy document** that describes what the role may or may not do.
+Both policies are configurable via a config file.

-Create resources on aws, which are needed by afp-core.
-For this you have a commandline tool and a *wsgi* endpoint.
+The functionality is available as a commandline tool and a *wsgi* endpoint.

 Configuration
 =============

-By default the configuration directory points to ``/etc/afp-resource-maker``.
+By default, the configuration directory points to ``/etc/afp-resource-maker``.
 For testing purposes you are able to override this by using the ``--config`` switch on the commandline tool.

 Credentials
 -----------
-Needed to make the api calls to aws. e.g. create a dedicated user for this:
+These are the credentials that the afp-resource-maker uses to make the API calls to AWS.
+You should create a dedicated IAM user for this:

 .. code-block:: yaml